The sledgehammer is my friend.

 See, life demands most of the day that we behave and do the right thing and act politely and “simmer down now.”
 But put that sledge in our hands and guess what?
 Nice goes out the ever-lovin’ window.

 And that’s okay.
 We need that too.
 Better that we acknowledge it and deal with it and get it out.

 Better that, if you have a bad day, you come in and spend 5 minutes in the warm-up with the sledge.
 Spend some time after the workout too, if you need to.
 Much better than if you took that anger out on your spouse, or your kids, or your partner, or your mom, or your dog.

 The tire can take it.
 Use it.
 Abuse it.
 Beat the crap out of it.

 And then go home and be a nicer person than you ever thought possible.

-See, CrossFit is about so much more than making your body fit — it can help you make your life fit too.
+See, fitness is about so much more than making your body fit.
+It can help you make your life fit too.
 Other gyms could do that too, but who else really wants you to smash things and throw stuff around?
 We don’t mind.
 We understand.
 That’s why we’re all here.
 We get it.

 So come in and beat the crap out of something.
 It’s okay.
 Take that, life.
 And, yes, you may have another.